secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Extends the Senior Solutions Architect responsibilities
 * Build and deliver high-value and reusable enablement content that measurably improves the team's effectiveness and execution.
-* Sustain mentorship for specific members of the Solutions Architecture team to improve our technical win rate and increase net ARR.
+* Sustain mentorship for specific members of the Solutions Architecture team to improve our technical win rate and increase Net ARR.
 * Guide Solution Architect team members through complex customer opportunities and activity.
 * Deliver product roadmap discussions.
 * Architect innovative solutions leveraging 3rd party and GitLab technologies that lead to new use cases and revenue opportunities.